dovecot/documentation/source/configuration_manual/stats/index.rst

    %95      95% of the IMAP commands took 188637 microseconds or less
 ========== ==================================================================================

 The other fields (than duration) track whatever that field represents.
-For example with imap_command_finished's bytes_in field could be tracking how many bytes were being used by the IMAP commands.
+For example with imap_command_finished's net_in_bytes field could be tracking how many bytes were being used by the IMAP commands.
 Non-numeric fields can also be tracked, although only the ``count`` is relevant to those.

 The list of fields can be specified with the ``-f`` parameter.
 The default is: